floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization.typ

 We also provided a brief overview of the most relevant approaches and tools.

 A systematic literature review is used to identify, evaluate and interpret research literature for a given topic area, or research question @systematic_literature_review_guidelines.
-The systematic nature of systematic literature reviews reduces bias through a well-defined sequence of steps to identify and categorize existing literature, although publication bias still has to be considered.
+The systematic nature of systematic literature reviews reduces bias through a well-defined sequence of steps to identify and categorize existing literature, although publication bias still has to be considered /* TODO: reference */.
 Studies directly researching the topic area are called _primary_ studies, systematic studies aggregating and summarizing primary studies are called _secondary_ studies.
 _Tertiary_ studies are systematic studies aggregating and summarizing secondary studies.